OGRECave/ogre-next/Docs/src/manual/Scripts/compositor.md

 texture->scheduleTransitionTo( GpuResidency::Resident );
 ```

-Ogre creates only one texture:
+OgreNext creates only one texture:
   1. The MSAA surface.
 This one occupies 1920x1080x4x4 = 31.64MB

 Therefore:

- 1. Binding this texture to a shader means the shader must access it via Texture2DMS (HLSL), sampler2DMS (GLSL), and texture2d_ms (Metal)
+ 1. Binding this texture to a shader means the shader must access it via Texture2DMS (HLSL), sampler2DMS (GLSL), and texture2d_ms (Metal).
- 1. Resolving must be done manually (assuming you want to resolve at all).
-This means setting up the RTV on the compositor manually
+ 2. Resolving must be done manually (assuming you want to resolve at all).
+This means setting up the RTV on the compositor manually.

 In compositor scripts one would have to set the rtv like this: